Are you trying to find out what to do and see in 3 days Oslo itinerary?

 The following days, however, I suggest you buy the public transport ticket , valid for 24 hours, at around €10/20 (depending on how many areas you wish to visit) and dedicate yourself to the free attractions: trust me, there are really many things to see in Oslo for free!

-After purchasing the Oslo Pass, dedicate the first day of your visit to Oslo to visit the attractions included for free and the discounted ones.
+After purchasing the Oslo Pass, dedicate the first day of your Oslo itinerary to visit the attractions included for free and the discounted ones.
 Evaluate the validity of the Pass to be purchased based on how long you will be in Oslo.

 You will be spoiled for choice of things to do in Oslo included in the card, but here is a list of the main ones: